pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/03_configure_consumer_and_provider_pipelines.md

     1. Commit and push the changes to your `.travis.yml` file.
     1. Open the example-consumer project in Travis CI.
 This build should now successfully publish the pact, but it will fail on the `can-i-deploy` step when it tries to deploy.
 This is because the provider has not published a successful verification result for the pact.

+> NOTE: If you're unable to generate an encrypted token here, you can also set the credentials directly in Travis.
+Go to `https://travis-ci.com/github/<your org>/<your project>/settings` and choose
+> "More options" > "Settings" > "Environment Variables" and set the `PACT_BROKER_TOKEN` environment variable.

 ## Configure provider pipeline

 🔁 Repeat the above instructions to configure the Pactflow account for your provider project.